theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/parameterizing.md

 ### Creating a Batch Macro with Control Parameters

 1. Create a new workflow that contains an extraction as described in [Create an Extraction](#create-an-extraction).
-2. To use the worklow as a batch macro, navigate to the *Workflow Configuration* and select **Batch Macro** as the Workflow Type from drop down list.<br>
+2. To use the workflow as a batch macro, navigate to the *Workflow Configuration* and select **Batch Macro** as the Workflow Type from drop down list.<br>
 ![BatchMacro](/img/content/xfa/batchmakro.png){:class="img-responsive"}
 3. Save the file.
 Once the workflow is saved as a batch macro each tool in the workflow gets a lightning bolt anchor.
 Only *Interface* Tools can connect to these anchors.
 4. Add a **Control Parameter** tool from the *Interface* toolbox and label the parameter e.g., name one *cp_MATNR_low* and another *cp_MATNR_high* to differentiate between the two (1).